 - The first 100 EPALE users to submit a qualified story will receive an EPALE branded giveaway!

 - Each month from May 2021 to January 2022 there will also be a raffle among the users who comment on the stories: 5 users per month from those who comment on the published stories will be picked at random and will receive a gift.
 Comments must be relevant and related to the topic to be eligible, so share your thoughts by leaving comments!

 Curious about the ethical, inclusive, and lovely gift we thought about?
 It’s a case/charging holder for mobile phones hand-made by a social enterprise that produces artisanal accessories out of re-used leather (leftovers from the high fashion production chain) and employs people from disadvantaged backgrounds.
 So, a great gift mixing adult education, circular economy, and social sustainability.
 Let’s have a look!

-Moreover, all the participants who submit a qualified story and fulfil the above-mentioned requirements, will be invited to an exclusive training opportunity on “Effective strategies to communicate and promote your adult education activities and projects” to be held between November and December 2021.
+Moreover, all the participants who submit a qualified story and fulfil the above-mentioned requirements, will be invited to an exclusive training opportunity on “Effective strategies to communicate and promote your adult education activities and projects” to be held in December 2021.